-One of the biggest challenges for any IT solution provider or managed service provider (MSP) is dealing with the constant interruption of the telephone.
+One of the biggest challenges for any fast growning network or IT solution provider or MSP is dealing with the constant phone interruptions.

 - When you’re on a client site, your cellphone is ringing.

 - When you’re at your desk reading email, your landline is ringing.

 - Even when you’re on the phone helping a client, another client is calling you.

 The trouble with the phone is that there’s no sense of priority.
 We’ve been conditioned to believe that a ringing phone must be answered, even if it means stopping what we’re doing right now.
 The call may not be urgent, or even important, but the ring-ring means it takes priority over whatever we’re currently doing.

 The result?
 At best, an interrupted workflow.
 At worst, you get nothing done at all because you’re constantly being interrupted.
 So, how do you deal with those phone interruptions?

 To deal with phone calls in the office requires you to take a clear view of how you deal with phone calls overall.

 Right now, it may be that if a phone rings, the responsibility for answering falls to anyone in the office.
 Rather than one staff member being interrupted, two, three or more employees look up and try to answer the phone at the same time.
 Worse, everybody expects everyone else to answer and in reality, nobody does.